qavajs/qavajs.github.io/docs/Guides/parallel.md

 Feature: Parallel

   Scenario: Verify that user is able to login
-    When I type '$username' to 'Username Input'
-    And I type '$password' to 'Password Input'
+    When I type '$user.username' to 'Username Input' And I type '$user.password' to 'Password Input'
 ```